KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 While real "turbine hours" can be logged in this simulator, it can also cause real motion sickness.
 Ask them about the chickens hanging from the bottom.

 <!--
-they do not have the realism of the CAE simulators we would see later.

 Etops, Rio
 long, short haul